SonySemiconductorSolutions/tof-ar-samples-ar/README.md

 Operation was verified in the following environment:

-* Unity Version  : 2020.3.28f1
+* Unity Version  : 2020.3.36f1
-* ToF AR Version : 1.0.0
+* ToF AR Version : 1.1.0
-* AR Foundation  : 4.2.2
+* AR Foundation  : 4.2.3

 <a name="contributing"></a>
 # Contributing
-**We cannot accept any Pull Request (PR) at this time.** However, you are always welcome to report bugs and request new features by creating issues.
+**We cannot accept any Pull Requests (PR) at this time.** However, you are always welcome to report bugs and request new features by creating issues.

 We have released this program as a sample app with a goal of making ToF AR widely available.
 So please feel free to create issues for reporting bugs and requesting features, and we may update this program or add new features after getting feedback.